tyler-johnson/autorelease/packages/autorelease-task-fetch-latest/README.md

 # Autorelease Task: Fetch Latest

-An autorelease task that fetches the latest `package.json` from the NPM registry.
+An Autorelease task that fetches the latest `package.json` from the NPM registry.

 This task is a part of [plugin-pre](../autorelease-plugin-pre) and [plugin-core](../autorelease-plugin-core).